 What Are the Different Types of Implant Dentures?

-An implant supported denture refers to any denture that is secured on the gums with dental implants.
+An implant-supported denture refers to any denture that is secured through the gums with dental implants.
 There are several types of implant dentures that can be used depending upon the needs of the patient.
-Jawbone density and whether one or both arches require replacement will factor into which type of implant supported denture is best for you.
+Jawbone density and whether one or both arches require replacement will factor into which type of implant-supported denture is best for you.
 Types of implant dentures include:

 All-on-4® is a specific implant denture technique that uses a system of four dental implants per arch to secure the denture.
 Two implants are placed toward the front of the mouth and two additional implants are placed toward the rear of the mouth and angled posteriorly.
 This unique configuration optimizes support with the fewest number of implants.

 The All-on-6 technique is a modified version of All-on-4® that uses six dental implants per arch rather than four.
 In many cases, patients who choose All-on-6 have lower jawbone density, and the extra dental implants can provide additional support for their restoration.

 A full mouth restoration is designed for patients who require both arches of teeth to be replaced simultaneously.
 Depending upon the jawbone density, approximately four to six dental implants may be placed in the upper gums and an additional four or six implants in the lower gums.